-The most fruitful procedures will almost certainly include the use of Artificial Intelligence, theory and technique, aided in time by the still embryonic field of artificial emotion, to simulate complex mental operations.
+The most fruitful procedures will almost certainly include the use of Artificial Intelligence, theory and technique, aided in due course by the still embryonic field of artificial emotion, to simulate complex mental operations.
 This modelling system will be joined to an already swiftly maturing neurobiology of the brain, including the high-resolution scanning of computational networks active in various forms of thought.
-Important advances are also deemed to come eventually from the molecular biology of the learning process.